310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Midori sad2 %}
-So, in return, I’d like to ask all of you for a favor… I want everyone to represent my ideal hero vision along with me.
+So, in return, I’d like to ask all of you for a favor… I want everyone to represent my ideal hero vision alongside me.

 Would you be willing to help me, no matter what that hero vision may be…?
 {% endbubble %}